Solid propulsion

 Propellant microstructure

-Modeling and experimental analysis of composite propellant and, in general, heterogeneous matter microstructure.
+Modeling and experimental analysis (micro tomography) of propellant microstructure and, in general, heterogeneous matter.